061000052 – Bank of America Routing Number in Georgia

 Keep in mind that your check routing number will be different depending on where you opened your Bank of America account.
 Bank of America has branches in most U.S. states and each state has its own routing number, which makes processing easier and helps the bank manage accounts better.

-For instance, Georgia, Missouri, Illinois and Georgia each have more than one routing number, so you should contact the bank or log into your online account to find the correct number for your account.
+For instance, Texas, Missouri, Illinois and Florida each have more than one routing number, so you should contact the bank or log into your online account to find the correct number for your account.
 If you’re even just one number off, your funds might go to the wrong place.

 Different Numbers for International Wire Transfers